Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 ## 10.3 Module benchmark
 The class allows to benchmark a given function (passed as a parameter) and configure various benchmarking parameters, such as number of warmup iterations, maximum number of iterations, minimum and maximum elapsed time.
-Import it in your code through: `from benchmark import Benchmark` We'll benchmark the execution of the fibonacci function, defined as follows:
+Import it in your code through: `from benchmark import Benchmark` We'll benchmark the execution of the Fibonacci function, defined as follows:
 (code: see `running_benchmark.mojo`)`

 ```mojo